|The Discographic "Den of Horrors"|

 Point 2650102 - Bruckner: Symphony No. 9

 This recording (claimed to be conducted by Cesare Cantieri) has shown up under the name of several conductors.
 Most recently, it has surfaced on a Spanish Zafiro LP (ZTV-75) where the conductor is Denis Zsoltay.
-We don't know who it really is, but in every guise and format, the recording opens with the third movement, followed by the scherzo and then concludes with the adagio all over again.
-We have never found the first movement.
-Too bad.
-It's a good performance.
+Nevertheless, in every guise and format, the recording opens with the third movement, followed by the scherzo and then concludes with the adagio all over again.
+Up until June of 2014, we never found the first movement.

 Russian Season: Music of Grief and SorrowWhen they gave this downloadable recording its provocative title, they most likely didn't know how much grief they were actually causing when they included the Adagio from the Symphony No. 9 by Brunker.
 In addition to the Brunker, the album includes music by Wagner, Beethoven, Albinoni and some guys named Gluek and Grig.
 Good Grief!!
 The "Brunker" is the Svetlanov / Academic State Symphony Orchestra recording made in 1998 and once available on the Triton label.